 Elements introduced in ballet include correct body alignment, initiation of movement from the core, turnout, balance, musicality and coordination.
 More emphasis is placed on building stamina, carriage and quality of movement by using longer and more complex dance combinations.
 In order to prepare a student for pointe work, at least three ballet technique classes per week are required.

 Continuing the exploration of the modern dance concepts introduced in preparatory study, longer movement phrases are given along with improvisation and choreography skills.
-These classes develop from floor barre sequences to dynamic phrases that expand the students' core strength, agility and the ability to move three dimensionally through space with emotional and textural nuance.
+These classes develop from floor or barre sequences to dynamic movement phrases through space that expand the students' core strength, agility and the ability to move three dimensionally, taking the space with emotional and textural nuance.

-Students in Levels IV, V, and VI may take Composition.
-Composition is an important skill that develops students' creativity, critical and artistic eye, and dance technique, and is a fun way to express oneself!
+Students in Levels 4, 5, and 6 may take Composition.
+Dance composition is an important skill that develops students' creativity, critical and artistic eye, and dance technique, and is a fun way to express oneself!
 The class will progress from short solo studies to a longer group work that will be featured in the Rite of Spring.
 Graduating seniors have the opportunity to create a senior piece for the Rite of Spring.
 Additional performance opportunities may be available for students in this class.